thuang45/CS131-F22-TestcasesForAll/README.md

 Hello!
 This is a fork from the official CS 131 autograder repository, with some additional testcases.
 Feel free to just use it -- but I ***strongly*** encourage that you create a pull request and provide your own testcases to the repository.

-## Acknowledgement
+## Updates

-- Thanks to the effort of Brandon, Qingyang, Tina, Evan, Yiyang (and myself maybe), we now have 50 testcases for V1!
+- (10/23) Thanks to the effort of Brandon, Qingyang, Tina, Evan, Yiyang (and myself maybe), we now have 50 testcases for V1!
-- That is to say, on par with the official autograder :)
+- (10/28) Now up to date with upstream repo, supporting V2 testing!
+Contribute your testcases now for... idk, good karma :)

 ## Usage